yelircaasi/nix-config/notes/notes-by-topic/F/B/FB-gen-prog.md

 * [terminal - What causes this green background in ls output? - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/94498/what-causes-this-green-background-in-ls-output)
 * https://dzone.com/refcardz/designing-quality-software
 * https://dzone.com/refcardz/refactoring-patterns
-**[How Deno’s Founder Is Rebuilding the Runtime of the Web](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=885c7973ff&e=b5a8df9a4a)** This article provides an overview of the Deno JavaScript/TypeScript  runtime and its features, highlighting its improved security, simplified  module system, and better developer experience compared to Node.js.
-**[Beautiful Branchless Binary Search](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=f825542ccb&e=b5a8df9a4a)** This post explains how to implement a branchless binary search algorithm that is both faster and more power-efficient than traditional binary search algorithms.
-It provides a detailed  alkthrough of the implementation and offers benchmarks to showcase its effectiveness.
-**[Thoughtworks Technology Radar 28](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=2f07685780&e=b5a8df9a4a)** A latest issue of the Technology Radar which is an opinionated guide to technology frontiers.
-**[The future of programming: Research at CHI 2023](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=9fce33eaae&e=b5a8df9a4a)** Research on programming tools published at CHI 2023.
-**[Navigating the High Cost of AI Compute](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=8045e2278a&e=b5a8df9a4a)**The generative AI boom is compute-bound and, as a result, a predominant factor driving the industry is simply the cost of training and inference.
-**[How LinkedIn Adopted A GraphQL Architecture for Product Development](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=debd7c2b1a&e=b5a8df9a4a)** In our previous post on GraphQL, we explained how LinkedIn uses GraphQL to expedite the process of onboarding new use-cases for external API partners.
+     * [How Deno’s Founder Is Rebuilding the Runtime of the Web](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=885c7973ff&e=b5a8df9a4a) This article provides an overview of the Deno JavaScript/TypeScript  runtime and its features, highlighting its improved security, simplified  module system, and better developer experience compared to Node.js.* [Beautiful Branchless Binary Search](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=f825542ccb&e=b5a8df9a4a) This post explains how to implement a branchless binary search algorithm that is both faster and more power-efficient than traditional binary search algorithms.
+It provides a detailed  alkthrough of the implementation and offers benchmarks to showcase its effectiveness.* [Thoughtworks Technology Radar 28](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=2f07685780&e=b5a8df9a4a) A latest issue of the Technology Radar which is an opinionated guide to technology frontiers.* [The future of programming: Research at CHI 2023](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=9fce33eaae&e=b5a8df9a4a) Research on programming tools published at CHI 2023.* [Navigating the High Cost of AI Compute](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=8045e2278a&e=b5a8df9a4a)The generative AI boom is compute-bound and, as a result, a predominant factor driving the industry is simply the cost of training and inference.* [How LinkedIn Adopted A GraphQL Architecture for Product Development](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=debd7c2b1a&e=b5a8df9a4a) In our previous post on GraphQL, we explained how LinkedIn uses GraphQL to expedite the process of onboarding new use-cases for external API partners.
 In this blog post, we will cover how the GraphQL layer is architected for use by our internal engineers to build member and customer facing applications.
-Specifically, we will dive into some of the architectural choices that are unique to LinkedIn and why we chose each one of them.
-**[Avoiding the Rewrite Trap](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=cdbca5b89f&e=b5a8df9a4a)**Before you commit to rewriting an old system, here are some reasons it's (almost always) a bad idea.
-**[CLI tricks every developer should know](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=7c2af18da5&e=b5a8df9a4a)** Learn some tips, tricks, and tools for mastering the command line from GitHub’s own developers.
-**[Using ChatGPT as a technical writing assistant](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=1ec1f7ac36&e=b5a8df9a4a)** An experienced technical author explores using ChatGPT to assist with a  number of writing projects.
+Specifically, we will dive into some of the architectural choices that are unique to LinkedIn and why we chose each one of them.* [Avoiding the Rewrite Trap](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=cdbca5b89f&e=b5a8df9a4a)Before you commit to rewriting an old system, here are some reasons it's (almost always) a bad idea.* [CLI tricks every developer should know](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=7c2af18da5&e=b5a8df9a4a) Learn some tips, tricks, and tools for mastering the command line from GitHub’s own developers.* [Using ChatGPT as a technical writing assistant](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=1ec1f7ac36&e=b5a8df9a4a) An experienced technical author explores using ChatGPT to assist with a  number of writing projects.
 He finds ChatGPT can provide time-savings through drafts and prompting for additional content, but lacks accuracy and depth - as well as suffering from bubbly optimism.
-Overall it is useful if you work iteratively, asking for small chunks with well-crafted prompts.
-**[Bootstrapping Uber’s Infrastructure on arm64 with Zig](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=343f76acc7&e=b5a8df9a4a)** In November 2021 we decided to evaluate arm64 for Uber.
+Overall it is useful if you work iteratively, asking for small chunks with well-crafted prompts.* [Bootstrapping Uber’s Infrastructure on arm64 with Zig](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=343f76acc7&e=b5a8df9a4a) In November 2021 we decided to evaluate arm64 for Uber.
 Most of our services are written in either Go or Java, but our build systems only supported compiling to x86_64.
 Today, thanks to Open Source collaboration, Uber has a system-independent (hermetic) build toolchain that seamlessly powers multiple architectures.
 We used this toolchain to  bootstrap our arm64 hosts.
-This post is a story with how we went about it, our early thinking, problems, some achievements, and next steps.
-**[eBay’s Blazingly Fast Billion-Scale Vector Similarity Engine](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=fea573defd&e=b5a8df9a4a)** This article takes a look at the architecture we constructed for  vector-based similarity, meeting the scale using data sharding, partitioning and replication, and features including attribute-based features and a pluggable ANN backend based on index building, recall accuracy, latencies and memory footprint.
+This post is a story with how we went about it, our early thinking, problems, some achievements, and next steps.* [eBay’s Blazingly Fast Billion-Scale Vector Similarity Engine](https://programmerweekly.us2.list-manage.com/track/click?u=72f68dcee17c92724bc7822fb&id=fea573defd&e=b5a8df9a4a) This article takes a look at the architecture we constructed for  vector-based similarity, meeting the scale using data sharding, partitioning and replication, and features including attribute-based features and a pluggable ANN backend based on index building, recall accuracy, latencies and memory footprint.
 * https://www.freecodecamp.org/news/coding-interviews-for-dummies-5e048933b82b/
 * https://www.freecodecamp.org/news/level-up-developer-portfolio/
 * https://www.freecodecamp.org/news/your-developer-career-questions-answered/